szado/php-resource-pool/README.md

 # shado/php-resource-pool

-A PHP library providing basic resource pooling support, commonly used as a database connection pool.
+A PHP library providing resource pooling support, commonly used as a database connection pool.

 Resource pooling allows you to easily manage a range of concurrently maintained resources.
 You can define how many of them can be created or which algorithm should be used for selecting the next resource from the pool.